Consteel/manual/docs/manual/9_0_standard-design/9_1_steel-design.md

 <!-- wp:paragraph -->

-During the stable length check, the following checks are performed by ConSteel:
+During the stable length check, the following checks are performed by Consteel:

 1. Automatic recognition of the plastic hinges on the structure